elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 {:ok, "hello"}
 ```

 Notice that `put_elem/3` returned a new tuple.
 The original tuple stored in the `tuple` variable was not modified because Elixir data types are immutable.
-By being immutable, Elixir code is easier to reason about as you never need to worry if a particular code is mutating your data structure in place.
+By being immutable, Elixir code is easier to reason about as you never need to worry that any code might be mutating your data structure in place.

 ## Lists or tuples?